opensearch-project/documentation-website/_search-plugins/neural-sparse-search.md

 ## Step 2: Create an index for ingestion

 In order to use the text embedding processor defined in your pipelines, create a rank features index, adding the pipeline created in the previous step as the default pipeline.
 Ensure that the fields defined in the `field_map` are mapped as correct types.
-Continuing with the example, the `passage_embedding` field must be mapped as a k-NN vector with a dimension that matches the model dimension.
+Continuing with the example, the `passage_embedding` field must be mapped as [`rank_features`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/rank/#rank-features).
 Similarly, the `passage_text` field should be mapped as `text`.

 The following example request creates a rank features index that is set up with a default ingest pipeline: